rfhb/ctrdata/README.md

 * Fast and offline access to detailed information on clinical trials.
 (Records will be updated when the query to retrieve the information is repeated).

+* A workhorse in the background is `exec/euctr2json.sh`, a special script that transforms plain text files to json format.

 * Utility functions are included to facilitate defining queries of the registers by using their respective browser-based user interface.

 * Information is also provided for visualising the information stored on the clinical trials.